St Patrick's Basilica, Oamaru: Nave

 The first contract was for the nave, organ loft and temporary sanctuary only.
 Petre used concrete on the outer lower portion of the main walls of the nave to a height of seven feet.
 He also specified that the floor of the organ loft be of poured concrete.
 By November 1894 this was finished and the church was dedicated on 18 November with the front portico, a flight of steps, the two front domes, the main dome, the permanent sanctuary, sacristies, tribunes and side chapels yet to be bulilt.

 Ceiling

-In 1898, the coffer type ceiling that was originally designed in wood panels and mouldings, was completed in zinc supplied by Wunderlich & Co. of Sydney.
+In 1898, the coffer type ceiling that was originally designed in wood panels and mouldings, was completed in zinc supplied by Wunderlich & Co. of Sydney, New South Wales.
 The richly embossed zinc, while giving an impression of massiveness, was actually light and had the advantage of being an excellent resonator, greatly improving the acoustic of the Basilica.
-Five shades of colouring were utilised on the 78 squares of zinc and this work was undertaken by McKay assisted by some of the "best" pupils of the Convent school.
+Five shades of colouring were utilised on the 78 squares of zinc and this work was undertaken by McKay assisted by some of the "best" pupils of the convent school.
 This colouring work was done before the ceiling was erected.